goshiphq/goship-cms/content/articles/freight-insurance-non-covered-items.md

 keywords: freight insurance, freight damage, freight claims, freight insurance coverage, non-covered items
 ---
 If you want to obtain maximum protection for your cargo, it is worth getting freight insurance.
+Make sure the items you want to ship can be covered, and start planning your successful delivery.

 # **What is the freight insurance coverage?**